-NORTH DAKOTA Statute(s) and initial N.D.
+NORTH DAKOTA Statute(s) and initial effective date(s) N.D.
 CENT.
-CODE ANN. § 19-03.1-23.4 (West 2021) (eff.
+CODE ANN. § 19-03.1-23.4 (West 2022) (eff.
 Aug.
-1, 2015) effective date(s) 2015).
-Substantive August 1, 2017 - Amendment added: amendments to law(s) • Immunity protections for the individual who experiences a drug- related overdose in addition to the individual who sought medical assistance; and Additional requirements for the immunity to apply.
-Individual(s) eligible Individual who experiences a drug-related overdose and needs for GS protection emergency medical assistance. • Individual who in good faith sought medical assistance for another individual in need of emergency medical assistance due to a drug overdose.
-Protection as to An eligible individual is immune from criminal prosecution for the controlled substance offenses of: possession crimes • Use or possession of a controlled substance or controlled substance analog (N.D.
+1, 2015).
+Substantive August 1, 2017 - Amendment added: amendments to law(s) Immunity protections for the individual who experiences a drug-related overdose in addition to the individual who sought medical assistance; and Additional requirements for the immunity to apply.
+Individual(s) eligible for GS protection Individual who experiences a drug-related overdose and needs emergency medical assistance.
+Individual who in good faith sought medical assistance for another individual in need of emergency medical assistance due to a drug overdose.
+Protection as to controlled substance possession crimes An eligible individual is immune from criminal prosecution for the offenses of: Use or possession of a controlled substance or controlled substance analog (N.D.
 CENT.
-CODE ANN. §§ 19-03.1-22.3 and 19-03.1-23(7) (West 2021)); and • Use or possession of an imitation controlled substance (N.D.
+CODE ANN. §§ 19-03.1-22.3 and 19-03.1-23(7) (West 2022)); and Use or possession of an imitation controlled substance (N.D.
 CENT.
-CODE ANN. § 19-03.2-03(3) (West 2021)).
-Protection as to drug An eligible individual is immune from criminal prosecution for the paraphernalia crimes offense of possession of drug paraphernalia (N.D.
+CODE ANN. § 19-03.2-03(3) (West 2022)).
+Protection as to drug paraphernalia crimes An eligible individual is immune from criminal prosecution for the offense of possession of drug paraphernalia (N.D.
 CENT.
-CODE ANN. § 19-03.4-03 (West 2021)).
-Protection as to other An eligible individual is immune from criminal prosecution for the crimes/violations offense of intentional inhalation of a volatile chemical (N.D.
+CODE ANN. § 19-03.4-03 (West 2022)).
+Protection as to other crimes/violations An eligible individual is immune from criminal prosecution for the offense of intentional inhalation of a volatile chemical (N.D.
 CENT.
-CODE ANN. § 19-03.1-22.1 (West 2021)).
-Requirement(s) for Individual seeking medical assistance must remain on the scene the protection to until assistance arrives and cooperate with first responders. apply • Overdosed individual must have been in a condition a layperson would reasonably believe to be a drug overdose requiring immediate medical assistance. • Evidence for the charge or prosecution must have been obtained as a result of the drug-related overdose and the need for emergency medical assistance.
-Example to Exception(s) to protection Good faith does not include seeking medical assistance during the execution of an arrest warrant or search warrant or during a lawful Protection search.
-Reporting overdose a No. mitigating factor in sentencing Offenses subject to N/A mitigation
+CODE ANN. § 19-03.1-22.1 (West 2022)).
+Requirement(s) for the protection to apply Individual seeking medical assistance must remain on the scene until assistance arrives and cooperate with first responders.
+Overdosed individual must have been in a condition a layperson would reasonably believe to be a drug overdose requiring immediate medical assistance.
+Evidence for the charge or prosecution must have been obtained as a result of the drug-related overdose and the need for emergency medical assistance.
+Exception(s) to protection Good faith does not include seeking medical assistance during the execution of an arrest warrant or search warrant or during a lawful search.
+Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A

 NORTH DAKOTA

 Circumstance(s) when mitigation applies N/A

 Other provisions of note None.

 Express DIH or DDRD provision in state law N.D.
 CENT.
-CODE ANN. § 19-03.1-23.1(1)(d) (West 2021) (eff.
+CODE ANN. § 19-03.1-23.1(1)(d) (West 2022) (eff.
 Aug.
 1, 2021).

 Classification of DIH/DDRD offense Felony.

 Circumstance(s) when DIH/DRDD applies When the defendant sells, distributes, delivers, or conspires to deliver a controlled substance to an individual which results in the death of the individual due to the use of that controlled substance and the death of the individual would not have occurred in the absence of the defendant's conduct.

 Affirmative defense of DIH/DDRD offense N/A

 Recently proposed legislation None.